okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 Open the “server" project in your favorite IDE and run `DemoApplication` or start it from the command line using `./mvnw spring-boot:run`.

 Create a `com.example.demo.beer` package and a `Beer.java` file in it.
-This will be the entity that holds your data.
+This class will be the entity that holds your data.

 ```java
 package com.example.demo.beer;